Ƴ

+The Unicode names and code points are as follows:

 The placement of the hook on the capital Ƴ

 The original Unicode charts showed the hook on the left, while most use in Africa had it on the right, as reflected in the 1978 African reference alphabet.
 The Unicode usage apparently followed that shown in ISO 6438, but it is not clear where the latter got it.
 The form used in the code charts was later changed to show the hook on the right side.